kishaningithub/cowin-vaccine-alerter/index.md

 ## CoWin vaccine alerter

-Below is a list of [telegram](https://telegram.org/) groups which you can choose to receive real time slot availability alerts based on your location preferences.
+Want to know immediately when a vaccine slot is available?
+You are in the right place.
+You just have to join one or more of the below [telegram](https://telegram.org/) groups based on your location preferences.

 Location                     | Telegram group